Tunahanyrd/nemo-kdeconnect/README.md

 ## Debian based Distributions (e.g. Ubuntu, Linux Mint, ...)

- Install the deb file from the [Releases Section](https://github.com/JoeJoeTV/nemo-extension-kdeconnect/releases)
+ Install the `.deb` file from the [releases section](https://github.com/JoeJoeTV/nemo-extension-kdeconnect/releases)

 ## Other Distributions

- Download the .tar.gz file from the [Releases Section](https://github.com/JoeJoeTV/nemo-extension-kdeconnect/releases) and put it in the nemo-python extensions folder (`~/.local/share/nemo-python/extensions`)
+ Download the `.tar.gz` or `.zip` file from the [releases section](https://github.com/JoeJoeTV/nemo-extension-kdeconnect/releases) and extract the contents of the `src/` folder in the archive into the nemo-python extensions folder (`~/.local/share/nemo-python/extensions`)

 # Translations